 What happens in a world beyond cookies?
-As the world moves towards implementing more online security and personal privacy laws, it has become increasingly important for marketers to find new and creative ways to reach their target audiences.
+According to today's AdTech trends, the world moves towards implementing more online security and personal privacy laws, and it has become increasingly important for marketers to find new and creative ways to reach their target audiences.
 To learn more about the way some companies are approaching this new frontier, the Spectacle team had the opportunity to speak with Akaash Ramakrishnan, co-founder of AdSkate, a contextual content analysis platform that empowers advertising in a cookieless world.

 1. Spectacle: Hi Akaash!
 Thanks for joining us today.
 Why don’t we start with you telling us a bit more about your background and journey towards founding AdSkate?